jameshfisher/jameshfisher.com/_posts/2017-02-14-unix-in-sql.md

 title: "UNIX as a SQL database"
 ---

 UNIX is full of tables.
 When we talk about "processes", we're really referring to "rows in a process table."
 When we talk about "file descriptors", we're really referring to "rows in a per-process file descriptor table".
-There are other tables, too: a global file table, an inode table, routing tables, a mount table, and other tables I don't know about.
+There are other tables, too: a global file table, an inode table, routing tables, a mount table, page tables, and other tables I don't know about.

 These "tables" are custom in-memory data structures, but can be understood relationally.
 Here's a simplified description of them in SQL.